 Each State has its own priorities.
 Some grants may also appear similar to federal grant alternatives but with a local flavour

 Local Government Grants

-Don’t forget to look up your local government website – especially for community building and local business grants.
+Look up your local council website – especially for community building and local business grants.

 Sector specific grants